ptranny/javascript-carnival/inflate-the-unicorn/inflate-the-unicorn-README.md

 - Did you learn anything new during this exercise?
 What was it?

+It's easier to work with HTMLCollections when converted to an array
+You can't pass any arguments to the event handler function because it just calls it Clarified my mental model of how the event handler function works

 - Did you encounter issues completing any of the steps of this exercise?
 How did you resolve this?

+I had a few issues trying to use array functions like indexOf and forEach on HTMLCollection.
+I was also trying to pass an argument to the event handler.
+A bit of Googling helped to fix it.

 - If you were to replace the unicorn with another mystical animal of your choice, what would it be?

+A phoenix.

 Make sure you commit and push to GitHub.